Desbeers/Make-Books/sample book/01 01 Anatomy.md

 # The anatomy of a book

 Ok, let’s have a look at the structure of a book.
 Not being an expert, I might use the wrong wording once in a while, but that’s ok I hope.
 It is not rocket-science, so I’m pretty sure my explanation will be good enough.
-I’ll trow in a bit of LaTeX terminology because, well, that’s the only terminology I know, haha!
+I’ll trow in a bit of LaTeX terminology because, well, that’s the only terminology I know...

----

-Please not that is *not* the really the technical structure of the book created by this build-system; it’s just to give it a general idea.

 ## The book: